What to expect in Year 6

-P.E days will be on a Monday and Thursday.
+P.E days will be on a Tuesday and Friday until Easter.
 No children should bring a PE kit to school.
-Please wear appropriate P.E kit to school on these days.
-Prepare for the sessions to be outdoors unless the weather does not allow for this.
+Please wear appropriate P.E kit to school on those days.
+Prepare for these sessions to be outdoors unless weather does not allow for this.
 If your child wears laced trainers, please ensure that they can tie their laces before coming to school.

 You should be reading every day at home (if possible) and, as a minimum, three times a week.
 Research into learning shows that the more that you develop your comprehension skills and understanding of vocabulary the better you will do in school across the whole of the curriculum.
 Please do give reading the priority it needs and make sure you keep a list of, and look up, any tricky words you come across- there is a space in your reading diary to make a list of these.

-Times Tables are tested weekly, on a Friday, through Big Maths Beat That.
+The children will be tested weekly, through Big Maths Beat That.
 It is essential that you practise your tables regularly.
-By Year 6, the National Curriculum states that you should know all of these - up to 12x12; so if you are still learning them, make sure you practise daily.
-The more confident you are with your tables, the easier other aspects of maths will be.
+By Year 4, the National Curriculum states that you should already know all of your times tables, so if you are still learning them make sure you practise daily.
+The more confident you are with your tables - the easier other aspects of maths will be.

 The Year 6 team